 Maximilian Sunflower

-This spring I found a plant growing at the edge of my garden and I decided to leave it to see what it was.
-Imagine my surprise when I discovered that it was a Maximilian Sunflower when it started blooming a couple weeks ago.
-This native perennial was named after Prince Maximilian of Germany who was a naturalist that lead an expedition to the west from 1832 to 1834.
+This spring, I found a plant growing at the edge of my garden, and I decided to leave it to see what it was.
+Imagine my surprise when I discovered it was a Maximilian Sunflower when it started blooming a couple of weeks ago.
+This native perennial was named after Prince Maximilian of Germany, a naturalist who led an expedition to the West from 1832 to 1834.
 This sunflower is a desirable range plant that is commonly eaten by livestock.
-It also produces a heavy crop of seeds making it a valuable source for wildlife (likely how this plant ended up in my garden).
+It also produces a heavy crop of seeds, making it a valuable source of wildlife (which is likely how this plant ended up in my garden).
 The Maximilian sunflower typically ranges in height from 3-10 feet tall.
-The leaves are long and narrow ranging in length from 2 to 10 inches.
-The flower heads are up to 5 inches across and there are often multiple on a plant.
+The leaves are long and narrow, ranging from 2 to 10 inches long.
+The flower heads are up to 5 inches across and often multiple on a plant.
 This perennial does form large colonies in its native range.
-In Kansas it can commonly be found in dry open areas such as prairies, bald knobs, limestone glades, roadsides and waste areas.
-While not commonly used in landscaping this plant works well for sunny borders, wild or native plant gardens, cottage gardens, naturalized areas and meadows or prairies.
-It tolerates a wide range of soils including poor sandy soils, clay soils and is very tolerant of drought and dry soils.
-I think I’ll transplant this one to a slightly different location and enjoy its beautiful blooms near my garden for years to come.
+In Kansas, it can commonly be found in dry open areas such as prairies, bald knobs, limestone glades, roadsides, and waste areas.
+While not widely used in landscaping, this plant works well for sunny borders, wild or native plants, cottage gardens, naturalized areas, and meadows or prairies.
+It tolerates a wide range of soils, including poor sandy and clay soils, and is very tolerant of drought and dry soils.
+I’ll transplant this one to a slightly different location and enjoy its beautiful blooms near my garden for years.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.